el-elliven/ProManager/README.md

 # ProManager
 ## Introduction
-ProManager.com is a project manager web app.
+TaskItt is a project manager web app.
 It helps to collaborate and work together on a project through the directions and categorizations by the project admin.

 ## Users